truenas/middleware/docs/userguide/index.rst

 A service is stopped if its icon is a red OFF.
 A service is running if its icon is a blue ON.
 To start or stop a service, click its ON/OFF icon.

-To configure a service, click the wrench icon associated with the service or click the name of the service in the Services section of the tree menu.
+To configure a service, click the wrench icon associated with the service or click the name of the service in the "Services" section of the tree menu.

 If a service does not start, go to :menuselection:`System --> Advanced` and check the box "Show console messages in the footer".
 Console messages will now show at the bottom of your browser.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy